Running Traditional TV and CTV Together

 Streaming: 44.8%.
 Cable: 27.3%.
 Broadcast: 21.4%.
 Allocate 60-80% CTV for targeting + measurement, 20-40% traditional for 65+ and live sports.

 Some firms run both traditional TV (broadcast/cable) and CTV.
 When coordinated properly, they can work together.
-When run separately, they may create inefficiency.
+For firms considering the move, the broadcast to CTV transition guide covers the step-by-step process.
 Here’s how to combine them effectively.

 Why Run Both?